liamelgie/autotrader-bot/README.md

 ````
 Don't have node/npm installed?
 Get it [here](https://nodejs.org/en/)
 ## Usage & Examples
-Start your bot by creating a new AutoTraderBot instance:
+Start your bot by creating a new AutoTrader Bot instance:
 ````Javascript
 const AutoTraderBot = require('autotrader-bot')
 // You MUST have a bot authentication token from the Discord developer portal